ItsAllDari/music-library-client/README.md

 <h3>Features in future iterations</h3>
 <ul>
-<p>I would like to add a delete button feature for the reviews along with maybe added the date that they were created.
-Would also love to add a lot more styling to the page.</p>
+<p>I would like to add a delete button feature for the reviews along with maybe adding the date that they were created.
+Would also love to add more styling to the page.</p>
 </ul>
 </html>
 </body>